sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 ### Comments

-- What is comment
+- What is comment ?
   - Single line comment
   - Multi line comment
-- Comment rules
+- Coding guidelines for comments

 ### Statement

 - What is a statement in programming ?
-- How to write a single line of statement
+- How to write a single line of statement ?
-- How to write a multi-line statement or code-block
+- How to write a multi-line statement or code-block ?
 - Use of Semi colon and whitespace in statement

 ### let, const and var